dzsquared/AzureDataStudio_ExtensionDevelopment/0-Prereqs.md

 ## Azure Data Studio Debugger
 The left-most column in VS Code is the *Activity Bar*, where we will access VS Code extensions.
-Extension for VS Code that expedites the setup for debugging with ~~Azure Data Studio~~ Azure Data Studio.
+Extension for VS Code that expedites the setup for debugging with Azure Data Studio.
 [![SOS Debugger](/images/0/vscode_extensions.png)](https://marketplace.visualstudio.com/items?itemName=ms-mssql.sqlops-debug)

 ## Node JS